Battle of Lübeck: Jena-Auerstedt to Prenzlau

 Hohenlohe reached Neustadt an der Dosse on the evening of 24 October.
 After he crossed the Elbe, Blücher accepted command of Hohenlohe's rear guard.
 There was a network of canals, along with the Havel River, that ran east and west roughly between the Elbe and Oder.
-Hohenlohe's planned to send General-Major Christian Ludwig Schimmelpfennig von der Oye with a flying column to protect his right flank by destroying all the bridges along this stretch of water.
+Hohenlohe planned to send General-Major Christian Ludwig Schimmelpfennig von der Oye with a flying column to protect his right flank by destroying all the bridges along this stretch of water.

 By nightfall on 25 October, Hohenlohe's main body was between Neuruppin and Lindow, a little farther east.
 General-Major von Schwerin's cavalry and Oberst von Hagen's infantry brigade marched toward Wittstock.
 General-Major Rudolf Ernst Christoph von Bila reached Kyritz, north of Neustadt, with a cavalry-infantry brigade.
-Blücher's rear guard was near Neustadt after a clash with Bernadotte's leading troops.
+Blücher's rear guard was near Neustadt, after a clash with Bernadotte's leading troops.
 In an ominous development, French cavalry seized Oranienburg before Schimmelpfennig arrived there.

 On 26 October, Murat routed Schimmelpfennig's column at Zehdenick, sending the Prussians fleeing to Stettin after losing more than 250 cavalry from their 1,300-man force.
 The next day, in confused fighting at Boitzenburg, Hohenlohe overcame a French road block and pressed on to the east after losing a cavalry regiment.
 On 28 October, Murat attacked the Prussians in the Battle of Prenzlau.
 One of General of Division Emmanuel Grouchy's dragoon brigades hewed a path through Hohenlohe's column.
-General of Division Marc Antoine de Beaumont and his 3rd Dragoon Division pounced on the now-isolated rear guard under Oberst Prince Augustus of Prussia and forced it to surrender.
+General of Division Marc Antoine de Beaumont and his 3rd Dragoon Division pounced on the now-isolated rear guard under Oberst Prince Augustus of Prussia, forcing it to surrender.
 Murat then succeeded in bluffing Hohenlohe into capitulating, even though the Prussian was neither surrounded nor outnumbered.
 Not including 2,000 previous losses, about 10,000 soldiers, 64 guns, and 1,800 cavalry horses fell into the hands of the French.